project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/90-ed-byrne-if-regen-food-doesnt-taste-amazing-and-doesnt-make-money-it-wont-go-anywhere.md

 ---
-title: 90 Ed Byrne, if regen food doesn't taste amazing and doesn’t make money it won't go anywhere
+title: 90 Ed Byrne If Regen Food Doesnt Taste Amazing And Doesnt Make Money It Wont Go Anywhere
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-08-25)